hamza72x/threls/README.md

 -   Buyer registers and logs in

     -   Buyer can import product by uploading csv file
-    -   Buyer can see all products after importing
+    -   Buyer can see his products after importing is done

 -   Seller registers and logs in
     -   Seller can see all products by all buyers